-This post was written for Slimsticks, the original post can be viewed here.
+This post was written for Slimsticks,

 “Fruit and Vegetables are too expensive”

 “Healthy food costs the earth”

 “I can get more for my money if I buy junk food”